 Wraps arbitrary expressions as a

-can be used when constructing
+Layer when constructing

-Sequential and Functional API
+and Functional API models.

-Lambda layers are best suited for simple operations or
+Lambda layers are best suited for simple

-quick experimentation.
+operations or quick experimentation.
 For more advanced use cases, follow

 The main reason to subclass